dotnet/EntityFramework.Docs/docs/getting-started/full-dotnet.rst

 Create a new project
 --------------------

-* Open Visual Studio (this walkthough uses 2015 but you can use any version from 2010 onwards)
+* Open Visual Studio (this walkthrough uses 2015 but you can use any version from 2010 onwards)
 * :menuselection:`File --> New --> Project...`
 * From the left menu select :menuselection:`Templates --> Visual C# --> Windows`
 * Select the **Console Application** project template
-* Ensure you are targetting .NET 4.5.1 or later
+* Ensure you are targeting .NET 4.5.1 or later
 * Give the project a name and click **OK**

 Install Entity Framework